sjbylo/lab-ocp4/workshop/content/exercises/70-add-cloud-database.md

 [Open the Vote Application](http://vote-app-%project_namespace%.%cluster_subdomain%/)

- - ``Note that your neighbour should also be able to access your application and submit a vote.``
+ - ``Note that your neighbor should also be able to access your application and submit a vote.``

 After using the application and adding votes, check the votes in the database: